blazing-threads/CLI-Press/README.md

 # Assets

-You can include assets like images, fonts, etc. in your theme's CSS and layout files by using `file://` links to them.
+You can include assets like images, fonts, etc. in your theme's CSS, html, and layout files by using `file://` links to them.
 Use the press instruction `custom-assets` to set the path to a directory in your project where the assets are located.
-Then, in your theme files, use the Twig expression to specify the full path to the asset like this:
+Then, in your theme files, use a Twig expression to resolve the asset like this:

 ```
 img.castle {
-    content: url(file://{{ __customAssetPath }}/images/castle.png);
+    content: url({{ customAsset('/images/castle.png') }});
 }
 ```

+The asset files from personal and system themes can be overridden by using the same filenames (and path structure).  *CLI Press* will look for a particular asset in all defined custom asset paths and use the first one that it finds.

 # The Nitty Gritty